BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 3. **Running FastQC**:
    - Use `fastqc_data_txt.sh` to perform quality control analysis on the filtered FASTQ files.
 This script will generate detailed QC reports and extract key metrics for review.

-Thank you for the correction.
-Here is the updated README section for the `02-mapping` directory, reflecting that the output format is SAM rather than BAM:

 ---

 ## 02-mapping Directory